Shirshakhtml/JSAnalyser/README.md

 # JSAnalyser
-JS Analyser is a useful tool for web developers and security professionals, as it helps identify potential vulnerabilities and improve the security of web applications.
+JS Analyser is a tool designed to perform a comprehensive analysis of JavaScript files from a domain's subdomains and source files.
+It uses fuzzing and brute-forcing techniques to identify endpoints and subdomains that may not have been explicitly specified in the web application.
+The tool also searches for secrets and sensitive keys by looking for common patterns used by services such as Github, Stripe, Paypal, Square, Twilio, Mailgun, Facebook, AWS, Firebase, and others.

+JS Analyser helps to identify vulnerabilities that could be exploited by attackers to gain unauthorized access to sensitive information or compromise the security of the web application.
+By detecting these vulnerabilities, web developers can take appropriate measures to patch them and improve the overall security posture of the application.